+For a summary of the NRAO proposal process, see the talk by Joan Wrobel.
 Since ALMA is an international partnership, it has an independent international proposal review process coordinated by the Joint ALMA Observatory.
 The NRAO proposal evaluation and time allocation process is largely in parallel to the JAO's, but it is expected that VLA, VLBA and GBT scheduling will be coordinated with that of ALMA to an extent that is practicable, one that will evolve with time and experience.

 All proposers are expected to use the NRAO PST via the NRAO Portal (documentation available here) to prepare and submit their proposals.
 Regular, Large, and Triggered proposals must be submitted on or before the proposal submission deadlines of 1 Feb and 1 Aug each year.
 Proposers are expected to suggest into which of the eight broad scientific categories their proposal may be placed.
 A number of tools are available to support proposal planning; e.g., sensitivity and exposure calculators, and a Proposal Finder Tool (PFT) that may be used to search cover sheets of proposals previously approved for time on NRAO telescopes.